 Online MPA programs attract a special kind of individual—one who is motivated to become a positive change agent by serving the public in government or nongovernment leadership positions.
 Graduates with a master’s degree in public administration can become public sector leaders who help implement policy as well as design and administer public programs.
 They identify the needs of vulnerable and at-risk groups, collaborating with other agencies and resources to provide needed solutions and services.

-The job market for public administrators is growing across a wide variety of government agencies, from criminal justice and emergency management to health and social services.
-Students entering an online MPA program can enroll in the general MPA degree program, or choose a specialization that aligns with their personal and career goals.
-“Having expertise in a specific area of public service gives students a strong competitive edge when they apply for jobs they desire,” Dr. Kiltz emphasized.
-“Here at Walden, we offer 12 specializations, encompassing everything from local government management for sustainable communities to global leadership.”
+The job market for public administrators is growing across a wide variety of government agencies, from emergency management to health and social services.1 Students entering an online MPA program can enroll in the general MPA degree program or, at some universities, choose a specialization that aligns with their personal and career goals.

-While the majority of online MPA degree graduates seek careers in local, state, or federal government agencies, many others pursue jobs in nongovernment organizations (NGOs) and nonprofit organizations.
-Compared with public agencies, NGOs and nonprofits have the advantage of being more innovative and flexible in their range and choice of policies and programs, without having to worry as much about political ramifications.
+Many graduates of online MPA degree programs choose careers in nongovernmental organizations (NGOs) and nonprofit organizations.
+Because they operate independently of government organizations, NGOs and nonprofits often can be more innovative and flexible in their range and choice of policies and programs.2

-Explore Walden University’s online public policy administration degree programs for undergraduates and graduate students.
-Continue your education and advance your career goals.
-Earn your degree in a convenient online format that fits your busy life.
+Explore Walden University’s online public policy and administration degree programs for undergraduates and graduate students.
+Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.